TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-09-15-the-world-change-people-do-not.markdown

 ---
 title:  The world changes quickly.
+People do not.
 subtitle: "People do not"
 author: "Tanaka Chingonzo"
 date:   2017-09-15 22:47:12